jonathankohen/resume/READme.md

 -   Created and linked four models using MySQL, enabling individual users to track their patient’s medical records, and include multiple referrals for each patient
 -   Developed and integrated a complete login/registration system including database records, password encryption using BCrypt, and working validations
--   Integrated two RESTful APIs: display of current U.S. COVID-19 positive cases via The COVID Tracking Project (m​ aintained by The Atlantic​), and data-visualization of the database using [C​hart.js](https://chartjs.com)
+-   Integrated two RESTful APIs: display of current U.S. COVID-19 positive cases via The COVID Tracking Project ([maintained by The Atlantic​](https://covidtracking.com/data/api/)), and data-visualization of the database using [C​hart.js](https://chartjs.com)

 **Musician Match (Javascript/MERN)** |​ [​Github](https://github.com/jonathankohen/musician_match) | _A one-stop-shop for musicians to find their ideal collaborator_

--   Architected responsive single-page app using React, Sass, custom Bootstrap theme, Animate.css, interactive UI to create an engaging user experience
+-   Built responsive single-page app using React, Sass, custom Bootstrap theme, Animate.css, interactive UI to create an engaging user experience
 -   Created a NoSQL database for data flexibility, storage scalability, and high-speed response to queries using MongoDB, Express.js, and Node.js
 -   Implemented a user login and registration using front-end validations and JSON web tokens for secure and personal user experience